jj1bdx/airspy-fmradion/README.md

-**SoftFM** is a software decoder for FM broadcast radio with stereo support
+**SoftFM** is a command line software decoder for FM broadcast radio with stereo support

 <h1>Introduction</h1>